Wgmlgz/zhaba-script/README.md

 - New operators creation
 - Local (relative to scope) functions and operators definition
 - Pointers
-- References (pass, return and store)
+- Full references support (pass, return and store)
+- Rvalue to lvalue conversion

 Objects: